 To qualify for the designation, the veteran must have served at least one period of honorable service which resulted in the issuing of a DD214.
 A copy of your separation papers and a verification form must be submitted to the Wyoming Veterans Commission at least one week before going to a WYDOT Driver Exam Station.

 The vehicle must be titled in the name of the veteran or the veteran may have joint ownership with a member of the immediate family.
 All special license plates are issued and renewed at the County Treasurer’s Office.
 All applicants for military-related license plates must be Wyoming residents and meet the eligibility criteria as prescribed by the Wyoming statute.
 Application, registration, and plate fees can be obtained from the local County Treasurer’s Office.

 The Wyoming Military Department Records Office stores, and can provide, copies of the following records: DD 214 for all veterans who listed Wyoming as their home of record at the time of their separation and military service, and records for veterans and retirees of the Wyoming Army and Air National Guard.
 The office is located in Cheyenne, email them or call 307-777-8162 or 307-777-8163 for more information.

 Transition Assistance Advisor

-The TAA Skyline Team primarily support uniformed service members and their families by ensuring they understand the services available through the Veteran Affairs and the military health system.
-Additionally, TAAs coordinate resources for these members and their families with the myriad of service programs provided by the VA, DoD including TRICARE, Veterans Service Organizations and other supporting agencies.
+The TAA Skyline Team primarily supports uniformed service members and their families by ensuring they understand the services available through the Veteran Affairs and the military health system.
+Additionally, TAAs coordinate resources for these members and their families with the myriad of service programs provided by the VA, DoD including TRICARE, Veterans Service Organizations, and other supporting agencies.
 The office is located in Cheyenne, email them or call 307-772-5163.